dribnet/purvs/README.md

 *22 April*  :partly_sunny:
 Trying out differnt ideas like blendmode(); and fading effect with repeating shapes.
 Got some crazy effect going, but I think the tiny circles are a little bit gross to look at, so might change that.

+*26 April*  :sunny:  :house:
+I've refined the colour, and applied blend mode to some part of the deisgn.
+I don't have an idea for the animation yet, but for now I made it loop back to default before the new letter.
+I might let the waveform be a part of the animation as well.